 About the Author:

-Carissa B is a lifelong crafter and mom of two creative boys.
-Her goal is to empower families to make easy projects and healthier choices that are beautiful and delicious!
+Carissa is an award-winning writer whose goal is to empower families to make easy projects and healthier choices that are beautiful and delicious!

 Do you like this post?
 Subscribe to our newsletter!